 If you want to read more about about our security procedures, have a look at the blog: “The aircraft parachute!
 Safety as our main priority!”

 Private jet: As the name implies a private jet is an aircraft privately available to a customer.
 It is powered by a jet engine.
 Operating a private jet allows customers to choose their departure time, origin and destination.
 Private jets have extra luxury perks like catering, leather seats and in-flight entertainment which air taxis do not necessarily have.

 VFR: VFR is short for “Visual Flight Regulations”, the acronym refers to regulations which air taxi need to follow when they operate the aircraft visually or in good visibility and meteorological conditions.
 Most small airfields can only be operated using VFR regulations therefore highly limiting the aircraft take-off and landing operations in bad weather.

 Weight and Balance: Before each flight the air taxi captain will make a “weight and balance” analysis.
 This analysis allows the captain to review whether the aircraft is not over weighted.
 Next to the aircraft itself the total weight includes fuel, passengers and their luggage and any other cargo on board.
 The maximum allowable aircraft weight for landing and take-off might limit operations from specific airfields with shorter runways or even shorten the aircraft endurance for specific total aircraft weights.

 This glossary gives a glimpse of the dynamic and multi stakeholder air taxi business.
-Do not hesitate to contact us at firstname.lastname@example.org if you have other questions or if you feel that specific words or acronyms are missing.
+Do not hesitate to contact us at email@example.com if you have other questions about the air taxi industry or if you feel that specific words or acronyms are missing.